vijjus/w251-final-project/README.md

 Once the image is classified, we will put it in the pipeline for post processing.

+### Person Re-Identification ###

 Task 1: Person re-identification task (https://github.com/KaiyangZhou/deep-person-reid).
 Here, the idea is that our image stream should be able to identify a set of known faces.

 Task 2: We will also use person re-identification to setup an alarm trigger if a person not known to us is detected by our stream for 30+ seconds.

 The model listed above is in PyTorch.

+### Face Detection ###

+We could also implement something simpler to start with, which is face detection.
+There are some pre-trained models available, such as VGGFace and OpenFace.
+We will use these, and finetune it with a dataset composed of our faces.

 | # | Task                                                                            | Person | End Date | Status |
 |---|---------------------------------------------------------------------------------|--------|----------|--------|